The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

 for some choice of the hyperparameter $S$.
-We interpret $S$ as the ``spotlight size'', as this setting ensures a lower bound on the total weight that the spotlight assigns across the dataset.
-Since the sum of the weights, $k_i$, has an upper bound of $N$, a typical setting of $S$ is some fixed fraction of the number of data points.
-In development, we considered $S \in [0.001N, 0.1N]$.
+We interpret $S$ as the ``spotlight size,'' as this setting ensures a lower bound on the total weight that the spotlight assigns across the dataset.

-To search for an optimum, we apply the Adam optimizer with an adaptive learning rate, halving the learning rate each time the objective reaches a plateau.
-Since the feasible region is non-convex and the optima tend to lie close to the constraint, we struggled to find good optima in preliminary experiments.
-We therefore employ a barrier method, which adds a penalty term that increases as we move closer to the constraint.
-Over time, we apply this penalty in smaller regions around the constraint, so that the optimization path is primarily through the interior of the feasible region rather than along the constraint.
-We found that this significantly improved optimization of the spotlights.